DMatsliyah/DMatsliyah.github.io/_projects/T4SS.md

   Gene distribution heatmap in Roseobacters.
 The columns present genes, rows correspond to operons of specific strains.
 The rightmost column shows the predicted encoding location (plasmid or chromosome).
 Colors in the body of the table the indicate gene copy numbers.
 Rows are clustered by encoding loci.
 </div>

+The heatmap shows so much!
+You can tell there's lots of variance in the gene distribution, clearly most systems are encoded on plasmids.
+Also there seem to be a variety of unique plasmids, but we'll touch more on that later.

 The first noticeable anomaly is the absence of VirB1 genes.
 What's not shown here is how VirB7 is missing completely, and therfore is not plotted.
 The literature isn't conclusive on these genes' importance for conjugation.
 Some suggest they're essential, while others argue they're dispensable.
 However the functions their said to perform may be critical for conjugation.
 Given these extreme findings, I questioned the validity of the data.
-To perform a sanity check, I conducted a thorough analysis of our model strains.
+To perform a sanity check, I conducted a thorough analysis of the genes comprising the system in our model strains.

 ##### Thorough (t4sslayout)